iterative/dvc.org/static/docs/commands-reference/push.md

 models, metrics, etc) remotely (S3, SSH, GCS, etc) are the most common use cases for these commands.

 The `dvc push` command allows one to upload data to remote storage.
-It is usually run along with `git commit` and `git push`. `dvc push` and `git push` are both different statements. `git push` updates remote references using local references, sending objects to complete the given references.
+It doesn't update any modified changes in the code or DVC-files.
+The changes made in the the files or addition of any new file still needs to be saved by using `git commit` and `git push`.

 Under the hood a few actions are taken: